BaltacMihai/tool-link-converter-pictures-cloud/README.md

 # :cloud: Google photo embeded Url :cloud:
-In some projects I did I faced the problem that the URL of the pictures on google drive does not work.
+In some projects I did, I faced the problem that the URL of the pictures on google drive does not work.
 After looking for a solution I discovered that you need to change the URL.
 This became very frustrating when I had to always change the URL when testing.
 That's how I came up with this tool.

 There are other sites that can do this, but they do not provide a script to transform your URL.